Editor for this page: Samantha Hogenson Bray

 Tourism Research Links are offered through René Waksberg’s directory for tourism researchers, consultants, and managers.
 The site lists tourism schools, journals, organizations, and research institutes.

-These directories are far from complete.
-Please submit new entries by entering a comment, by registering and submitting an entry, or by e-mailing email@example.com, 50-word maximum.
+Does your free entry belong in this directory?
+Please submit new entries by registering and submitting an entry, or by e-mailing firstname.lastname@example.org, 50-word maximum.